Capital inflows to emerging markets rebound: IIF

 "We are seeing rising levels of private capital flows moving into emerging market economies not only because these are demonstrably good places to invest in, but also because their growth prospects look decidedly more favorable than the rather meager ones of the mature economies," he said.
 The IIF is an association of financial services firms with over 380 members worldwide.

-Rhodes, who is also senior vice chairman at Citigroup (C.N: Quote), said hot money flows, as well as rising inflationary pressures, were posing a tough challenge to governments and central banks in some emerging countries.
+Rhodes, who is also senior vice chairman at Citigroup (C.N), said hot money flows, as well as rising inflationary pressures, were posing a tough challenge to governments and central banks in some emerging countries.

 The IIF noted a significant risk of renewed excesses, which needed to be monitored by investors and policymakers, though Rhodes struck a note of confidence: "I believe that there is an acute sensitivity to this in key capitals."